Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Body part detection methods for HPE aim to train a body part detector to predict the positions of body joints.
-Recent detection methods tackle pose estimation as a heatmap prediction problem.
+Instead of estimating the 2D coordinates of human joints directly, heatmap-based methods for HPE aim to estimate the 2D heatmaps which are generated by adding 2D Gaussian kernels on each joint's location as shown in Fig. \ref{fig:2dsingleframeworks}.
 Concretely, the goal is to estimate $K$ heatmaps $\{H_1, H_2,..., H_K\}$ for a total of $K$ keypoints.
 The pixel value $H_i(x,y)$ in each keypoint heatmap indicates the probability that the keypoint lies in the position $(x,y)$ (see Fig. \ref{fig:2dsingleframeworks} (b)).
 The target (or ground-truth) heatmap is generated by a 2D Gaussian centered at the ground-truth joint location \cite{tompson2015efficient}\cite{tompson2014joint}.
 Thus pose estimation networks are trained by minimizing the discrepancy (e.g., the Mean Squared-Error (MSE)) between the predicted heatmaps and target heatmaps.
+Compared with joint coordinates, heatmaps preserve the spatial location information while it can make the training process smoother.